Rohit-Deshbhratar/SSIS_Practice/README.md

 Apply "MERGE" transformation and saved output in a flat file.

 ## 11. Aggregate Transformation
+It is used to perform aggregate operations on datasets.
+It has one input and can have multiple output.For multiple output duoble click "Aggregate" -> click on "Advanced" and enter another aggregation just below the old aggregation.

+In this project we have used "patients" table.
+For aggregation, we grouped data using "city", "gender".
+Aggregation with "city" will show patient count from all the cities, and "gender" will display total count of male and female.

+The difference between SQL aggregation and SSIS aggregation is -> in SSIS we can do multiple aggregation at single time and in SQL aggregation we can not do multiple aggregation in single time.

 ## 12. Row Sampling Transformation
 ## 13. Percentage Sampling Transformation
 ## 14. Charactermap Transformation